BJP103/GameProgramFinal/README.md

 ## Aesthetics
 The game will have semi-realistic look to it.
 Using real models to build the environment, weapon, items, and characters.
 The game will have a post apocalyptic cyberpunk look to it.
 The gunplay and movement will be based Destiny 2 and Halo.

+## How to play
+Use the WASD key to move around.
+Shifts + WASD to sprint in that direction
+E key to interact with weapon crates and ammo boxes Mouse 1 or Left click to shoot the weapon
+Scroll Wheel or number 1, 2, 3 key to swap weapons.
+R to reload

+## Screenshots